-A. I tend to get a short snap, not a sound sleep, though at noon hours when it is too hot outside, I think I enjoy it most, coming from the busy work place getting inside your blanket in a chilled room after a good meal is something precious for me.
-Yes definitely this is my favourite time during day hours!!
-I like the serenity at night time and when I am off duty, I read books or watch movies.
+A. Well, that would be more than one part of the day!
+I tend to take a short nap, not a sound sleep, at the noon after my lunch when it is hot outside.
+After that, I feel refreshed and motivated to work more dedicatedly.
+That's the time I enjoy a lot.
+Apart from that, after I return home after a busy workday and get inside my blanket in my room and enjoy reading a book, that's something precious to me.
+I also like the serenity of the night and when I am off duty, I read books or watch movies.
 This is also a very special time for me.

 Q. How many languages can you speak?

-A. I can speak Malayalam which is my mother tongue, Tamil, Hindi and Urdu very fluently.
+A. I can speak Tamil, Hindi, Malayalam and Urdu very fluently.
 Those all are local languages in India.
-I speak English most of the time as I work in a plural environment where people from different languages and countries come and gather.
-I also know very basic of Arabian language that local people here speak all the time.
-I am not sure how good I am in speaking English; well I can tell you after the IELTS test results ...
+Besides, I speak English most of the time as I work in a multicultural environment where people from different languages and countries come and gather.
+I also know very basic of Arabian language that a few local people here speak.
+I am not sure how good I am in speaking English, well I can tell you after the IELTS test result...
 I guess.

-Q. What are the languages that you love to or will love to learn?
+Q. What are the languages that you will love to learn in the future?
 Why?

-A. I love to learn new languages - being in Saudi Arabia I am under a constant effort to conquer Arabic language.
-Given an opportunity I would love to learn new languages like French for example, with which I suppose would be wobbling around in a few years from now, as I aspire to immigrate to Canada where it is a predominant language apart from English.
-Learning a new language always comes with an extra bonus to communicate as I read somewhere I cannot recollect though.- Better you communicate, the better you can negotiate, better you are going to succeed.
+A. I would love to learn English more efficiently as I need to use this language most of the time.
+Given an opportunity, I would love to learn new languages like French with which I suppose I would be wobbling around in a few years from now, as I aspire to immigrate to Canada where it is a predominant language apart from English.
+Learning a new language always comes with a bonus to communicate, I believe.

-Talk about a job that you would like to try
+Describe a job that you would like to try.

 You should say: